DimisDev/js-ratelimit/README.md

 2. Include the js script on the html page you with to rate limit with ```<script src="ratelimit.js"></script>```

-# Warning: Im still testing it, might not work perfectly
+# Warning: Im still testing it, might not work properly
 Don't rely on it as a basic firewall, I made it in like 10 mins and still not sure if it works properly